 - Obtain a master’s degree from a leading business school, while also gaining invaluable credit toward industry designations that elevate job prospects.

-The goal of the MSRE program is to develop the next generation of real estate professionals who are passionate about delivering social and economic impact, while also building more diversity and inclusion in our communities.
-Temple University is in an ideal market position, both geographically and strategically, to meet future diversity goals of real estate firms through mentorships and create a talent pipeline of women and persons of color for the industry.
+Another major goal of the MSRE program is to develop the next generation of real estate professionals who are passionate about delivering social and economic impact, while also building more diversity and inclusion in our communities.
+Temple University is in an ideal market position, both geographically and strategically, to enhance future diversity goals of real estate firms through mentorship and creating a more robust talent pipeline of women and persons of color within the real estate industry.

 Time Limit for Degree Completion: 6 years

 Campus Location: Online.
 Each course is delivered online over a five-week term.